 It all starts with a vision!
 But that’s not all.
 In a fast-changing environment of a startup, where one can vanish before even making a name, a team should be united and should pursue the same goal.
 Once one has this, the crucial moment of having the right product comes.
 That’s the time when one should know what the customers desire.

 Too many questions, right?
-And you need to answer these crucial question before even starting your journey.
+And you need to answer these crucial questions before even starting your journey.

 This should be every startup’s number one policy.
 Accepting the failure before it even happens keeps you prepared, unsurprised, and always having a backup plan to keep you upright at all times.
 But even if it caught you by surprise, panicking is not the answer.